robtweed/mg-webComponents/TUTORIAL.md

 Now that everything else is prepared and built, you finaly need to create the base HTML file that you will load into your web server.
 Take a look at the */tutorial/step1.html* file.
-This shows the pattern that you should always follow:
+This shows the very simple pattern that you should always follow:

         <!DOCTYPE html>
         <html lang="en">